milesdwilliams15/milesdwilliams15.github.io/_posts/2023-05-08-interactions.md

 ## Why care?

-There are both mechanical and theoretical reasons why a null interaction term might still be relevant for the variance in effects and thus condition whether an effect of interest is different from zero.
-Mechanical explanations are less interesting, but still important.
-I should probably write another post about these cases; however, for now I want to think about theory.

-With respect to theory-driven questions, it’s incumbent on us researchers to think carefully about what our theories imply.
+It’s incumbent on us researchers to think carefully about what our theories imply.
 In both of the scenarios above, we observe the same conditional implications for the effect of X given Z. When Z = 0, the effect of X on Y is not statistically different from zero.
 But, when Z = 1, the effect of X is different from zero.
 Do we care whether it also is the case that the marginal effect of X is statistically different given Z?
 Or is it immaterial to our theory?
 Sometimes the answer to the second question is “yes,” but we proceed as if the answer is “no” if we use the significance of the interaction term as a test of our conditional hypothesis.